Thiomersal: Uses

+Antiseptic/antifungal

-Thiomersal's main use is as an antiseptic and antifungal agent, due to the oligodynamic effect.
+Thiomersal's main use is as an antiseptic and antifungal agent, due to its oligodynamic effect.
 In multidose injectable drug delivery systems, it prevents serious adverse effects such as the Staphylococcus infection that, in one 1928 incident, killed 12 of 21 children vaccinated with a diphtheria vaccine that lacked a preservative.
-Unlike existing preservatives at the time, such as phenol and cresol, thiomersal does not reduce the potency of the vaccines that it protects.
+Unlike other preservatives at the time, such as phenol and cresol, thiomersal does not reduce the potency of the vaccines that it protects.
 Bacteriostatics such as thiomersal are not needed in single-dose injectables.

-In the United States, countries in the European Union, and a few other affluent countries, thiomersal is no longer used as a preservative in routine childhood vaccination schedules.
-In the U.S., the only exceptions among vaccines routinely recommended for children are some formulations of the inactivated influenza vaccine for children older than two years.
-Several vaccines that are not routinely recommended for young children do contain thiomersal, including DT (diphtheria and tetanus), Td (tetanus and diphtheria), and TT (tetanus toxoid); other vaccines may contain a trace of thiomersal from steps in manufacture.
-The multi-dose versions of the influenza vaccines Fluvirin and Fluzone can contain up to 25 micrograms of mercury per dose from thiomersal.
-Also, four rarely used treatments for pit viper, coral snake, and black widow venom still contain thiomersal.
-Outside North America and Europe, many vaccines contain thiomersal; the World Health Organization has concluded that there is no evidence of toxicity from thiomersal in vaccines and no reason on safety grounds to change to more expensive single-dose administration.
-The United Nations Environment Program backed away from an earlier proposal of putting thiomersal, when used as a component in vaccines, on the list of banned compounds, in its campaign to reduce exposure to mercury worldwide.
-Citing that eliminating the preservative in multi-dose vaccines, primarily used in developing countries, would lead to high cost and a requirement for refrigeration which the developing countries can ill afford, the UN's final decision at the Minamata Convention on Mercury in 2013 was to exclude thiomersal from the treaty.
+In the United States, the European Union, and a few other affluent countries, thiomersal is no longer used as a preservative in routine childhood vaccination schedules.
+In the U.S., all vaccines routinely recommended for children 6 years of age and younger are available in formulations that do not contain thiomersal.
+Two vaccines (a TD and the single-dose version of the trivalent influenza vaccine Fluvirin) may contain a trace of thiomersal from steps in manufacture, at less than 1 microgram of mercury per dose.
+The multi-dose versions of some trivalent and quadrivalent influenza vaccines can contain up to 25 micrograms of mercury per dose from thiomersal.
+Also, four rarely used treatments for pit viper, coral snake, and black widow venom contain thiomersal.

+Outside North America and Europe, many vaccines contain thiomersal; the World Health Organization reported no evidence of toxicity from thiomersal in vaccines and no reason on safety grounds to change to more expensive single-dose administration.
+The United Nations Environment Program backed away from an earlier proposal of putting thiomersal on the list of banned vaccine compounds as part of its campaign to reduce mercury exposure.
+It stated that eliminating it in multi-dose vaccines, primarily used in developing countries, would lead to high cost and a refrigeration requirement that developing countries could ill afford.
+At the Minamata Convention on Mercury in 2013, thiomersal was excluded from the treaty.